Python-SIP/sip/docs/directives.rst

 specified for each of the overloads.

 .. note::
-    Specifying an explicit docstring will mean that SIP will generate less informative exceptions (i.e. without a full signature) when it fails to match a set of arguments to any function or method overload.
+    For ABIs prior to v14 specifying an explicit docstring will mean that SIP will generate less informative exceptions (i.e. without a full signature) when it fails to match a set of arguments to any function or method overload.

 ``format`` may either be ``"raw"`` or ``"deindented"``.
 If it is not specified then the value specified by any :directive:`%DefaultDocstringFormat` directive